How Many People Have Died From Weed?

 Driving High on Weed Facts and Stats

-- Utah officials said the number of fatal car wrecks in the state in which drivers tested positive for marijuana rose from 11 in 2012 to 38 in 2015, an increase from 6% of crashes to 15%.
+- Utah officials said the number of fatal car wrecks in the state in which drivers tested positive for marijuana rose from 11 in 2012 to 38 in 2015, an increase from 6 percent of crashes to 15 percent.
 Analysts said the uptick in marijuana-related crashes may be tied to legalization in nearby states.
-Concurrently, the percentage of drivers in fatal crashes tested for drugs increased from 42% in 2011 to 62% in 2015.17
+Concurrently, the percentage of drivers in fatal crashes tested for drugs increased from 42 percent in 2011 to 62 percent in 2015.

 - Seven of nine analyzed research studies showed the risk of a motor vehicle collision increased when drivers had consumed cannabis a few hours before the crash.

-- The same meta-analysis showed acute cannabis consumption nearly doubled the risk of a driver being involved in a motor vehicle collision resulting in serious injury or death.18
+- The same meta-analysis showed acute cannabis consumption nearly doubled the risk of a driver being involved in a motor vehicle collision resulting in serious injury or death.

-Proponents of recreational marijuana legalization point to its relative safety and the fact medical marijuana has some therapeutic benefits.1
+Proponents of recreational marijuana legalization point to its relative safety and the fact medical marijuana has some therapeutic benefits.

 Weed Calling the Shots?
 Reclaim Your Life.